 First off, it is somewhat questionable whether China could be said to have an aircraft carrier.
 After all, an aircraft carrier carries aircraft.
 The ex-Soviet carrier, called the Varyag, was designed and half-built for that purpose, but was sold to China in 1998 half-completed, and was never an operational aircraft carrier.
 The Chinese have made it seaworthy, but have yet to use it for its intended purpose.

 It should also be noted that the term "aircraft carrier" can refer to many vessels that are in many ways very dissimilar.
 The United States and (to a much lesser extent) France are currently the only countries that have aircraft carriers big enough to handle general purpose aircraft.
-All other countries, including the Soviet Union, from whom the Varyag was purchased, operate much smaller aircraft carriers that carry V/STOL aircraft that are designed to work with smaller decks, but that have sharply curtailed abilities because of it.
+All other countries, including Russia, from whom the Varyag was purchased, operate much smaller aircraft carriers that carry V/STOL aircraft that are designed to work with smaller decks, but that have sharply curtailed abilities because of it.
 So even when (and if) the Varyag becomes operational, or the Chinese build more aircraft carriers based on its technology (which they are planning to do), they will still be smaller than American aircraft carriers, and designed for specific naval missions, rather than being bases for striking ground targets or establishing air superiority.
 And this is assuming that not only the aircraft carriers are built, but that the personnel necessary to operate the naval and air components of the carrier are also trained.